White-Oak/arch-setup-for-dummies/building-archiso.md

   2. `wget https://aur.archlinux.org/cgit/aur.git/snapshot/broadcom-wl.tar.gz`
   3. `tar -xvf broadcom-wl.tar.gz`
   4. `cd broadcom-wl`
   5. `makepkg -s`. `-s` means install dependencies.
-It is possible to do it here, because `linux-headers` depndency of the package is make-depndent, so I don't really need it in my ISO.
+It is possible to do it here, because `linux-headers` depndency of the package is make-dependent, so I don't really need it in my ISO.
 Always check the needed depndencies, when adding custom packages.
   6. Leave the resulting package in the directory or copy it anywhere, but remember the path!
   7. `mkdir custompkg/x86_64`
   8. Copy the built package into that folder